-A pair of handy and effective oven mitts are essential for staying safe in the kitchen.
-Check out this option from Grill Armor that offers more control than a standard mitt.
+Oven mitts: A pair of handy and effective oven mitts are essential for staying safe in the kitchen.

-A comprehensive cookware set will help you get the most out of your range.
-We love this large set from Cuisinart.
-It’s oven-safe and has all your cooking needs covered.
+Cookware Set: A comprehensive cookware set will help you get the most out of your range.

-A Dutch oven provides deep, consistent heat penetration and retention.
-We recommend this beautiful and durable option from a leading name in high-end cookware, Le Creuset.
+Dutch oven: A Dutch oven provides deep, consistent heat penetration and retention.

-For those meals you’ll be making in the oven, baking sheets are essential.
-This pair of nonstick sheets from Taste of Home is economical and effective.
+Baking Sheets: For those meals you’ll be making in the oven, baking sheets are essential.

 Some LG ranges feature infrared broiling, which has three settings and is highly enjoyed by those who love seared, flavorful meats.